dlt-hub/dlt/docs/website/docs/user-guides/analytics-engineer.md

 `dlt` allows you to customize how data is produced, enabling you to rename, filter, and modify the data that arrives at your destination.
 Before you pass the data to `dlt` for normalization, you can transform the data in Python.
 After `dlt` has normalized and loaded the data, you can also further transform it using SQL.
 You can learn more about possible customizations in the docs (e.g. [pseudonymizing_columns](../general-usage/customising-pipelines/pseudonymizing_columns.md)).

-## Use Case #3: Create your own pipelines in a declarative fashion
+## Use Case #3: Create your own pipelines in a declarative fashion and supercharge your dbt packages

+dbt is always going to be dependant on the upstream pipeline creating a schema - so for the first time you can supercharge dbt users with a pipeline to make them independent.

+`dlt` follows similar user paradigms as dbt, enabling instant recognition and a zero learning curve to use the declarative loading style.

 `dlt` was designed from the start for the open source data tool users.
 It enables people who have never before built a data pipeline to go from raw data in Python to structured data in a database in minutes.
 For example, using DuckDB, you can easily develop your pipeline locally without needing to set up and connect to your your production warehouse.

 It features a declarative approach to configuring loading modes, handling all of the engineering for you by default, allowing you to leverage a great loader that comes complete with support for schema migrations, data typing, performance hint declarations, schema management, etc.

-If you combine it with a `dbt` package, then you use it end to end to deliver analytics.
+If you combine it with a `dbt` package, you enable end to end analytics engineering - if the dbt package is the main citizen, then let dlt be it's rocket engine.

 Read more about [running dbt packages](../dlt-ecosystem/transformations/transforming-the-data), [incremental loading](../general-usage/incremental-loading), and [performance hints and schemas](../walkthroughs/adjust-a-schema).